Merge and cross tables in Excel automatically without complex formulas

 A very common technique when you need to merge by more than one criterion (e.g., Branch + Product Code).
 A combined key is created in both tables.

-Advantage: Allows using simple functions like VLOOKUP with multiple conditions.
+Advantage: Allows using VLOOKUP with multiple conditions.

 Major disadvantage: It modifies the original data, complicates the file, and any change requires recalculating everything.